jm130/dmogdocs/docs/source/applications/abaqus.rst

 ABAQUS
 ======

-To submit job to DMOG, first you need to create an input file from the model you are using.
-You can do this in Abaqus CAE by right-clicking on the job you want to run on DMOG and select Write Input.
+To use Abaqus on DMOG, first you need to create an input file from the model you are looking to submit.
+You can do this in Abaqus CAE on your PC by right-clicking on the job you want to run on DMOG and select Write Input.
 This will create a file with the same name as the job's name.

 Next, connect to DMOG and run the following commands: